ImpowerGames/impower/client/resources/docs/terms.md

 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | If you download projects, you’re a User.
 If you upload projects, you’re a Publisher.
 Users must be 13 or older.
 Publishers must be at least 18 or have the legal right to enter into this agreement. |

-1. **Users.** If you register an account to purchase, download, pitch, or play games or other content from impower.games, you agree to be bound to the terms of this Agreement as a platform user ("**User**").
+1. **Users.** If you register an account to purchase, download, pitch, or play games or other content from Impower Games, you agree to be bound to the terms of this Agreement as a platform user ("**User**").
 Users affirm that they are over the age of 13, as the Service is not intended for children under 13.

-2. **Publishers.** If you register an account to sell, distribute, or publish games or other content on impower.games, you agree to be bound to the terms of this Agreement as a platform publisher ("**Publisher**").
+2. **Publishers.** If you register an account to sell, distribute, or publish games or other content on Impower Games, you agree to be bound to the terms of this Agreement as a platform publisher ("**Publisher**").
 Publishers affirm that they are either more than 18 years of age, or possess legal parental or guardian consent, and are fully able and competent to enter into the terms, conditions, obligations, affirmations, representations and warranties set forth in this Agreement.

 ---